Emmanuel-Begati/html_css_contest_9/README.md

 ## Contributing

 Contributions to the Concierge Nigeria website project are welcome!
-If you find any issues or want to suggest improvements, please feel free to open an issue or submit a pull request.
+If you find any issues or want to suggest improvements, please feel free to open an issue or submit a pull request!

 ## License